aragon/aragon.js/docs/WRAPPER.md

 ### setForwardedActions

 Either create a new entry or update an existing entry in the actions array emitted by the forwardedActions Observable.
 If an entry with keys matching `currentApp` and `actionId` exists, it is updated with the values that are passed.
 Otherwise, a new entry is created.
+The `blockNumber` in the event yielded by the action must also be provided.

 Returns **void**